MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/lighthouse.md

 ---
-title: Azure Lighthouse usage in Azure landing zones multi-tenant scenarios
+title: Azure Lighthouse usage in Azure landing zones multitenant scenarios
 description: Learn how Azure Lighthouse is used in environments with multiple Microsoft Entra tenants with Azure landing zones.
 author: jtracey93
 ms.author: jatracey